Glue Stick Cap Protection Instincts Are Hard to Break

 Create the routine that he comes to you when glue time is over to get his cap, then put it on together.

-By putting the cap on together, you can teach the following:
+By putting the cap on the glue stick together, you can teach the following:

 1. To follow verbal instructions: “put the cap back on the glue” or “bring the glue here to me” or “show me your glue.”